leios/Fable.jl/docs/src/death.md

 So I reached out to the GPU channel on slack (instead of the Julia Lab folks) and asked for help, only to receive a relatively unhelpful set of answers.
 I understand that that was entirely my fault.
 I had asked so many people for help with this project, that I had failed to adequately document my issues on github because I thought they were "well known."
-More than that, I had solved this exact problem so many times in my career, I was genuinely surprised that others were not stumbling into them as well.
+More than that, I had solved this exact problem so many times in my career, I really don't think it is possible to find someone who is more specialized at solving it.

 So I (finally) created the issues and kept at it.

 ### Attempt 3 and performance tests.

-At this point, I was frazzled beyond belief and felt like I had just been majorly gaslighted.
+At this point, I was frazzled beyond belief and felt like I had just been majorly gaslighted on slack.
 I had solved this very problem multiple times before.
 In CUDA.
 In OpenCL.